 If the majority of your customers are Chinese-speaking, then a Chinese language-only store may serve your online retail purposes.

-Stores with themes will have additional files that need to be modified to display Chinese text in appropriate locations.
-To do a full Chinese translation you will need to code and create a new locale file.
+Stores with themes will have additional files that need to be modified to display Chinese text in appropriate locations, particularly if you are using a customized theme.
+To do a full Traditional Chinese translation you will need to code and create a new locale file.
 Some themes only allow you to translate certain parts of the theme, so we encourage merchants to do a quick test for each theme’s localization when weighing between options.

 Building a Multi-Language Shopify Store